sivasubramanics/kcftools/README.md

 ---

 ### `getAttributes`
-Extract and summarize metadata and attributes from a KCF file.
+Extract attributes from a KCF file into individual TSV files.

 ```bash
 kcftools getAttributes [options]